cogsys-tuebingen/PAL/README.md

 - parabola approximations and loss lines can be plotted

 ## Virtual environment
-A virtual environment capable of executing the provided code can be created with the provided python_vritual_env_requirements.txt
+A virtual environment capable of executing the provided code can be created with the provided python_virtual_env_requirements.txt